Understanding Forex Market Sentiment

 Market sentiment indicators show the bias of traders on a currency pair.
-In the chart below, for instance, the FXSSI Current Ratio indicator shows the percentages of traders who have taken the “buy and “sell” positions on the AUDUSD.
-According to this chart, 64% of traders are long on the currency pair according to Oanda (OAN), while the remaining 36% are short.
+For instance, in the chart below, the FXSSI Current Ratio indicator shows the percentages of traders who have taken the “buy and “sell” positions on the AUDUSD.
+According to this chart, 64% of traders are long on the currency pair, according to Oanda (OAN), while the remaining 36% are short.

-One of the ways forex traders make use of market sentiment indicators is by watching for when significantly more traders are taking a particular position with the intention of going against that position.
+One of the ways forex traders use market sentiment indicators is by watching for when significantly more traders are taking a particular position to go against that position.

 For instance, when most traders across various brokers are going long, you go short instead, expecting price reversals.
 Be careful when you’re trading this method, however.
 Do not base any position you take on just one indicator, but multiple indicators or tools.

 Apart from the Current Ratio Indicator, you’ll find other impressive market sentiment tools on the FXSSI sentiments products page.
 The tools there tell you market sentiments from various insightful perspectives.
-This beginner’s guide can give you an insight into how to use the sentiment indicators.
+This beginner’s guide can give you an insight into using the sentiment indicators.

-Now that you understand what market sentiment is, the knowledge gained from spending a little time doing a market sentiments analysis can help you trade forex with more assurance.
+Now that you understand the market sentiment, the knowledge gained from spending a little time doing a market sentiments analysis can help you trade forex with more assurance.